North Carolina police arrest man pretending to be officer

 WILSON, N.C.
-(AP) - Police say a North Carolina man has been arrested for impersonating a law enforcement officer after he got himself involved in a police chase.
+(AP) - Police say a North Carolina man has been arrested for impersonating a law enforcement officer after he stopped a police chase.

 News outlets report that the incident happened on Oct.
 5 after Wilson police stopped a car at a grocery store in search of a possible murder suspect.
 As they approached the car, it sped off.

-Police had chased the car for about two miles when a Ford Taurus with blue lights sped past the officers and got in front of the suspect’s car.
+Police had chased the car for about two miles when a black Ford Taurus with blue lights sped past the officers.

-Police said the Taurus’ driver, 30-year-old David Adams Jr., forced five men out of the suspect car at gunpoint.
+Police said the driver of the Taurus, 30-year-old David Adams Jr., forced five men out of the suspect car at gunpoint.
 Adams was later arrested for impersonating an officer.

-The men in the car were also arrested.
-Police said they found drugs in the car.
+The five men in the car were also arrested after police said they found drugs and $708 in their car.

 Sign up for Daily Newsletters